Events Archive

 The quality and quantity of the information provided in the CALIOP version 3 data products are substantially improved over previous releases.
 These improvements are attributed to a number of factors, including significant enhancements to the daytime calibration procedures; incorporation of advanced probability distribution functions for more reliable separation of clouds and aerosols; implementation of a new algorithm for determining cloud thermodynamic phase; refinements to layer base detection for boundary layer aerosols; and several important corrections to the CALIOP extinction retrieval code.
 Data usability is greatly enhanced by the addition of numerous diagnostic and quality assurance parameters.
 In addition, several new optical parameters (e.g., ice-water content/path and particulate depolarization ratios) have been added to the Level 2 products, and range-resolved uncertainty estimates are now provided for all optical profile data.
 The organization of the CALIOP version 3 profile products has changed also significantly.
 In particular, the aerosol profile products have been completely restructured, and now are reported on the same spatial grid as the cloud profile products.
 The horizontal resolution of the cloud and aerosol profile products is now identical to the horizontal resolution of the 5-km cloud and aerosol layer products, thus enabling unambiguous identification of the profile data associated with each layer reported in the 5-km layer products.

 The CALIOP version 3.01 data products are presently available for 2006 and 2007 at the Atmospheric Science Data Center (ASDC) (https://eosweb.larc.nasa.gov).
-These products will also be soon available at the ICARE data center in France (http://www.icare.univ-lille1.fr).
+These products will also soon be available at the ICARE data centre in France (http://www.icare.univ-lille1.fr).

 Additional data for 2008-2010 will be posted at both facilities as they are processed over the next few weeks.

-Since the laser switch in March 2009, the mission continues nominaly and the laser performances are excellent.
+Since the laser switch in March 2009, the mission is being pursued nominally and laser performance is excellent.

 Calipso observes the ashes plume above France on April 17th, 2010 - © NASA

-The CALIPSO mission, initialy scheduled to last 3 years, has been extended for 2 years (2010-2011).
-For all the teams that contributed or still contribute to the success of this mission, it is a great joy and a huge success.
+The CALIPSO mission, initially scheduled to last three years, has been extended for two more years (2010-2011).
+For all the teams that contributed or are still contributing to the success of this mission, this is a cause for celebration and a huge success.

 2009 Events

-05/2009: Third anniversary in orbit for CALIPSO on April 28th.
-It begun its fourth year notably thanks to its second laser!
+May 2009: Third anniversary in orbit for CALIPSO on 28 April.
+Begins its fourth year notably thanks to its back-up laser!

-03/2009: Complete success for the CALIPSO laser switch campaign
+March 2009: Complete success for CALIPSO laser switch campaign

 2008 Events

-10/2008: 2nd CALIPSO Exploitation Review on October 6 and 7, followed by the A-TRAIN operational coordination meeting (MOWG) on October 8, 9 and 10 in Norfolk, Virginia (USA).
+10/2008: 2nd CALIPSO Exploitation Review on 6 and 7 October, followed by A-Train Mission Operations Working Group meeting (MOWG) on 8, 9 and 10 October in Norfolk, Virginia (USA).

 2007 Events

-To insure the best possible footprint overlap, Cloudsat has modified its position with respect to Calipso by moving 5 secondes away ahead of Calipso.
+To ensure the best possible footprint overlap, CloudSat has modified its position with respect to Calipso, moving 5 seconds ahead of Calipso.

 New A-Train phasing

-The goal of this international meeting was: "Bringing together A-train observations and modelling to understand aerosols and clouds"
+The goal of this international meeting was: "Using A-Train observations and modelling to understand aerosols and clouds"

-03/2007: CALIPSO data with browse facility are available at ICARE
+03/2007: CALIPSO data with browse facility are available on the AERIS/ICARE website

 01/2007: Examples of level 1 qualified products from the Infrared Imager.

-The level 1 processing combines rough measurements of the IIR with, on the one hand, calibration data, and on the other hand, measurements of attitude and navigation of the CALIPSO platform.
-The outputs of this processing consist in files of radiances, directly usable by the scientific community.
-The quality of level 1 products has been optimized during the assessment phase: cancellation of the image of the moon in the deep space views, accurate location of the IIR images, correction of the normalization of the spectral responses of the IIR channels.
-Level 1 images have been centered on the lidar track on the Earth.
+Level 1 processing combines raw measurements from the IIR with calibration data and attitude and navigation measurements to provide radiances directly usable by the scientific community.
+The quality of level 1 products has been optimized during the commissioning phase, removing the image of the Moon in deep-space views, finely determining the location of IIR images, and correcting normalization of IIR channel spectral responses.
+Since the release in early December, Level 1 images are now centred on the lidar ground track.
 Here are some examples.

 2006 Events